Bobby Neely: Early life and education

 Neely played all four of his college years at Virginia University.
 He played his first year at Virginia, being one of only four true freshman that season.
 After his first season at the University of Virginia, he was regarded as one of the best freshman Tight-Ends in the country.
 After suffering, a high ankle sprain during a career high statistical game against the University of Michigan in 1995, Bobby played in only five games his senior season.
-He was very frustrated that he had missed the chance to be a All-ACC tight end.
+He was very frustrated that he had missed the chance to be an All-ACC tight end.
 He believed that he deserved the award because he did just as well as the winner.
 He also claimed that he was the best tight end out there and one of the only 'real' ones.
 Meaning, having the ability to both block and catch passes was key.
 While there, he caught 50 passes for 509 yards.
 Unfortunately out of those 50 catches, none resulted in a touchdown.
 Some believe these factors led to him being undrafted.